iron-fish/website/docs/rpc.md

 ### `faucet/getFunds`

-Submits a request to get funds from the faucet
+Submits a request to get funds from the faucet for an account

 #### Request